-In this ultimate guide, we’ll discuss the Cambodian strain’s origins and effects, as well as how potent it is.
+In this ultimate guide, we’ll discuss the Cambodian strain’s origins, effects and how potent it is.
 We’ll also go into where to buy spores of this strain, how to grow it successfully, and some similar strains you can try if you like this one.

 What Are Cambodian Shrooms?

-Cambodian cubes are a strain of magic mushrooms that was originally isolated from a wild one in Cambodia sometime in the early 90s.
+Cambodian cubes are a strain of magic mushrooms initially isolated from a wild one in Cambodia sometime in the early 90s.

-This strain is considered one of the most robust and disease-resistant strains available, even if the growing conditions are underoptimized.
-Some strains are more susceptible to contamination than others, which can be the bane for new and experienced mushroom growers alike.
-Sometimes no matter how much care and attention you place while inoculating your spawn jars, you’ll still end up with contamination problems before you get a chance to collect on the fruits of your labor.
+This strain is considered one of the most robust and disease-resistant, even if the growing conditions are underoptimized.
+Some strains are more susceptible to contamination than others, which can be the bane for new and experienced mushroom growers.
+Sometimes no matter how much care and attention you place while inoculating your spawn jars, you’ll still encounter contamination problems before you get a chance to collect on the fruits of your labor.

 The resilience of this strain makes them a great candidate for beginners but is also an excellent option for more experienced growers.